How to Treat Poison Ivy Naturally: and the Most Important Tip

 Cucumber slices are a great natural remedy for poison ivy.
 You can also blend up cucumbers and place the mash on the affected skin for a cooling result.

 Rhus tox is known for helping with homeopathy.
-Funny story–I once woke up itching on my face and hands after my husband had been dealing with a case of poison ivy.
-I don’t think I’ve ever had it, but the itchy pain was odd.
+I once woke up itching on my face and hands after my husband had been dealing with a case of poison ivy.
+I actually don't think I've ever had poison ivy, but the itchy pain was odd and it seemed like what they had described.

 I did some research and tried it, was able to fall asleep quickly, and when I woke up, the itching was gone!